preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/business-profiles/index.rst

 If you would like to to use Workplace settings you must create a Business Profile Workplace, this way.

-1. Go to Omnia Admin and select Business Profiles in the Tenans settings.
+1. Go to Omnia Admin and select Business Profiles in the Tenant settings.
 2. Click the pen for the Business Profile.

 .. image:: business-profile-pen.png